Keyaan-07/Arctyx-Nano/README.md

 ![PCB](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6NTY5MCwicHVyIjoiYmxvYl9pZCJ9fQ==--01f30c7338f6a49f24f3c3b747b485c694a6be9f/image.png)

 ## Features:
-> Dual core ARM Cortex-M33 Processor.
-> (everything else the RP2350 has)
+> Dual core ARM Cortex-M33 Processor (also everything else the RP2350 has)
 > 8 channel bus connecting the FPGA and the RP2350A
 > 128Mbit of Flash.
 > 6 General Purpose LEDs (4x for FPGA and 2x for RP2350A).
 > RGB LED connected to the FPGA.
 > Onboard Dual Stepdown Convertor.
 > USB Boot Button for RP2350A.

 ## IO Pin mapping: